DKISTDC/dkist/docs/howto_guides/sample_data.rst

 Downloading the FITS files with Globus
 --------------------------------------

-Having loaded the ASDF file into a `dkist.Dataset` as this is a VISP dataset with polarimetry, we can download the Stokes I profile as so:
+Having loaded the ASDF file into a `dkist.Dataset` as this is a VISP dataset with polarimetry, we can download the Stokes I profile by indexing the first element of the first dimension:

 .. code-block:: python

     ds[0].files.download()  # doctest: +SKIP

-This will download all the FITS files into the same directory as the ASDF file.
+This will download the Stokes I FITS files into the same directory as the ASDF file.

 To download the whole dataset do: